LBHackney-IT/lbh-core-pathway-pilot/README.md

 under Systems Manager in the Social-Care-Workflows-Staging AWS account.

 > ℹ️ **Information**: If you don't have access to the AWS accounts, ask for access
-> in the #aws-sso Slack channel stating your Hackney email address and that you
-> need access to Social-Care-Workflows-Staging and
+> by emailing Cloud Support (see #ask-devops) stating that you need access to
-> Social-Care-Workflows-Production.
+> Social-Care-Workflows-Staging and Social-Care-Workflows-Production.

 To set up a `.env.test.local` file: